It's sometime in the middle of 2018, but buying a new TV is the same as ever. In other words, it's still kinda overwhelming.

-Since you can connect a $50 , $99 Apple TV, $150 Blu-ray player $200-$500 game console, or any number of other devices to make any TV "Smart" -- in the sense that you get access to Netflix, Amazon Instant, and the rest -- the "apps" on TVs are often redundant.
-That's why .
-All things being equal, I recommend an app-free model over its more expensive Smart brother.
-Things are rarely equal, however, and your next TV will likely have Smart apps whether you use them or not.
+Since you can connect an inexpensive HDMI stick or box to make any TV "smart" -- in the sense that you get access to Netflix, Amazon Instant, and the rest -- the "apps" on TVs are often redundant.
+That's why (or failing that, a Roku TV).
+Even so, your next TV will likely have smart apps whether you use them or not.

 If you aren't planning to use a universal model or the remote that came with your cable box, pay attention to the TV's included clicker.
-It's nice when it can command other gear directly via infrared, as opposed to simply controlling gear via HDMI, and I prefer TVs to include medium-size remotes with well-differentiated, backlit buttons.
-Fancy remotes with touchpads and gesture controls are nice, but a good universal model will almost always work better, consigning your included remote, no matter how fancy, to ignominy in a drawer.
+It's nice when it can command other gear directly (especially cool is Samsung's new system) and I prefer TVs to include medium-size remotes with well-differentiated, backlit buttons.
+Fancy remotes with touchpads and gesture controls are nice, but a good universal model will almost always work better, consigning your included remote to ignominy in a drawer.

 Further reading: Best universal remotes

 Since TVs are basically furniture, manufacturers have concentrated on making their sets look nicer.
 One of the most extreme examples iswhich is so thin it basically blends into the wall.
 Many TVs today look like almost all picture from the front, and when seen from the side or hung on a wall, the thin cabinets almost disappear.
 Other innovations include channels to hide wiring and, in the case of high-end Samsung TVs, a separate input box to further combat clutter.

 Frequently asked questions